hannahclauson/health-agreements/attack-plan.md

   - make quiz / example doc
   - hire volunteers to help w data entry
   - Look into automating distillation / better editor tools
+  - speaking of...
+- On guideline show, show list of companies implementing guideline
+  - helpful for auditing guidelines
+- Add tags to guidelines
+  - helpful to list similar ones together
+  - otherwise present alpha sorted
+  - also would be very helpful in dropdown for new practice -- or may autocomplete
 === Milestone: Launch (v 1.1)